jmgimeno/code-to-screen-scala/README.md

 npm create vite@latest
 ```

-and the project is named `backend`.
+and the project is named `frontend`.

 ```shell
 npm install